10 TIPS TO RELIEVE OSTEOARTHRITIS

 6. Physical Therapy

 Some osteoarthritis patients may find it too painful to exercise.
-Exercise has long-term health benefits because not only does it promote an overall healthy body, but it does provide the joints protection through increased muscle strength.
+Exercise has long-term health benefits because not only does it promote an overall healthy body, but it does provides joint protection through increased muscle strength.

 joint pain removal